karlgluck/heroes-of-the-storm-replay-parser/README.md

 foreman start web
 ```

 If you visit `http://localhost:5000` with your browser, the app will now be running.
 If you're running inside a virtual machine like I suggested, only the browser inside the VM will resolve localhost.
-It is possible to access the server from your host computer but that is outside the scope of this tutorial.
+It is possible to access the server from your host computer by using `ifconfig` to find the VM's ip address and typing `[ip]:5000` into the host's browser's address bar.